 Backyard Chickens 101

-Join Veronica, Frontline Farming's chicken farmer nd Chickenologist Sherry Gillespie as they guide you through the ins and outs of raising chickens.
-Engage in an in depth conversation about the importance of animal husbandry and the effects of raising your own chickens and meet the nine new, beautiful chickens she is raising at Majestic View Farm!
+Join join us in learning the 'ins and outs' of raising chickens.
+We will engage in an in depth conversation about the importance of animal husbandry and the effects of raising your own chickens and meet beautiful flock at Majestic View Farm!

 In this class, participants would learn basics of plant parts to aid plant identification skills.
 The class could include a walking tour of some common plants to begin the identifying journey.
 If wanted for a series, each class could focus on a specific family of plants, according to the needs and wants of the community.